J. J. Stokes

-Jerel Jamal Stokes (born October 6, 1972) is a former American football wide receiver.
-Stokes played in the National Football League (NFL) for nine seasons.
-He played college football for the UCLA Bruins, and was recognized as a unanimous All-American.
-A first-round selection in the 1995 NFL Draft, drafted by the San Francisco 49ers, he played professionally for the San Francisco 49ers, Jacksonville Jaguars and New England Patriots of the NFL.
+Jerel Jamal Stokes (born October 6, 1972) is an American former professional football player who was a wide receiver for nine seasons in the National Football League (NFL).
+He played college football for the UCLA Bruins, earning unanimous All-American honors in 1993.
+A first-round selection in the 1995 NFL draft by the San Francisco 49ers, he played in the NFL for the 49ers, Jacksonville Jaguars and New England Patriots.
+He won a Super Bowl with the Patriots in 2003.

-Early years
+Early life

 Stokes was born in San Diego, California.
 He attended Point Loma High School in San Diego, where he was part of a talented high school football team that included quarterback Dan White and lineman La'Roi Glover.
 The team was coached throughout Stokes' four years by local legend Bennie Edens.

 College career

-While attending University of California, Los Angeles (UCLA), Stokes played for the Bruins football team from 1991 to 1994.
+While attending University of California, Los Angeles (UCLA), Stokes played for the Bruins from 1991 to 1994.
 His breakout season came in his junior year when he was named the Pac-10 Offensive Player of the Year.
 Stokes' junior season was rewarded with a top ten finish in the balloting for that year's Heisman Trophy, being the only junior recognized.
 Stokes' junior season ended with unanimous All-American recognition by The Sporting News, AP, UPI, and Kodak.
-Stokes' senior year began as the nation's leading Heisman contender but was quickly sidetracked by a severe upper thigh contusion suffered in the season's first game.
+Stokes' senior year began as the nation's leading Heisman contender, but was quickly sidetracked by a severe upper thigh contusion suffered in the season's first game.
 Stokes still holds UCLA school records for receiving touchdowns in a season (17 in 1993), receiving touchdowns in a career (28), receiving yards in a game (263 vs. USC in 1992) and receptions in a game (14 vs. Wisconsin, 1994 Rose Bowl), among others.

 On October 9, 2009, Stokes was inducted into the UCLA Athletics Hall of Fame.